-Proved developed gas reserves decreased by 71,1 billion cubic feet to 750,0 billion cubic feet.
-The decrease was due to production of 113,9 billion cubic feet partially offset by an upward revision of 42,8 billion cubic feet.
+Proved developed gas reserves reduced by 28,4 billion cubic feet to 721,6 billion cubic feet.
+The reduction was due to production of 112,4 billion cubic feet and a downward revision of the previous estimate by 81,5 billion cubic feet, partially offset by 165,5 billion cubic feet converted from proved undeveloped reserves.